7 Important Questions About Fundraising Compliance When Applying for Grants

 Are grants considered a form of charitable solicitation?

 Yes, most states include foundation grants as a form of charitable solicitation, and you should generally consider applying for grants as part of your compliance strategy.
+Although many states exempt government grants, it is a good idea to research state and grantmaker requirements before writing a proposal.

 My organization has an IRS determination letter; can we apply for grant funding anywhere?